riosil/EdgeLED/README.md

 *Version 2 board: 3-core cable and separate ICSP bootloader programming pins*

 The cable is 4-wire flexible telephone extension cord (V1 board) or 3-core 28AWG cable, 3.5mm diameter (V2 boards).
 The maximum length is limited by cable capacitance, 2m maximum is recommended.
 It was found that using two ground wires does not improve performance.

+The LEDs are type WS2812B (aka Neopixels) or SK6812 LEDs in 3.5mm square packages.
+The controller is built into a USB plug and programmed with Arduino sketches through USB.
+Having the controller built in the plug allows the LED strip to fit in very slim spaces.

 ![Flexible 5mm wide LED strip](images/led_flex_strip.jpg)